dkopi/clipcap-evolved/blogpost.md

 ### Parameter-Efficient Fine-tuning with LoRA

-Translating between the representations of image encoder (CLIP) and the language model was a challenge faced by the authours of ClipCap.
-This is owed to their independent training, leading to separate latent spaces.
-To address this, the authors emphasize the need for fine-tuning the Language Model (LM) within the mapping network training.
+Translating between the representations of image encoder of CLIP and the language model was a challenge faced by the authors of ClipCap.
+This is owed to the independent training of both models, leading to separate latent spaces.
+To address this, the authors emphasize the need for fine-tuning the Language Model (LM) along with the mapping network training.
 However, it is to be noted that fine-tuning the LM substantially escalates the number of trainable parameters (~156M for GPT2).
 As an alternative approach, the authors freeze the LM and replace the MLP mapping network with a transformer, effectively reducing the trainable parameters to ~43M.

 To further optimize the model, we experiment with LoRA, a parameter efficient fine tuning technique.
 We apply LoRA to the baseline architecture (MLP mapper + GPT2) and our best-performing models.
 We also test it across all layers as well as a subset of layers of the LM.